jamielsharief/file-sync/README.md

 echo $keyPair->publicKey();
 ```

-To generate a private key
+To generate a private key only

 ```php
 use Encryption\PrivateKey;